Snow Removal of City Streets

-The City of Burnsville maintains over 225 miles of streets.
-All departments, including streets, utilities, parks, fleet and forestry take part in the snow removal and de-icing process during the winter months.
+The City of Burnsville maintains more than 225 miles of streets.
+All Public Works departments -- including streets, utilities, parks, fleet and forestry -- take part in snow removal and de-icing process during the winter months.

-On average, the City of Burnsville receives 48” of snow per year, resulting in crews plowing anywhere from 15-25 times per year, depending on snowfall amounts and totals.
+On average, the City of Burnsville receives 48 inches of snow per year, resulting in crews plowing anywhere from 15-25 times each winter, depending on snowfall amounts.

 There are 18 full plow routes maintained with equally as many pieces of heavy equipment, including but not limited to: